Matteo Mecacci

-Matteo Mecacci (born 21 February 1975) is an Italian diplomat serving as director of the OSCE's Office for Democratic Institutions and Human Rights (ODHIR).
+Matteo Mecacci (born 21 February 1975) is an Italian diplomat.
+From December 2020 to August 2024 served as director of the OSCE's Office for Democratic Institutions and Human Rights (ODHIR).
 In the past, he was a Radical Party Member of Parliament in Italy and elected in the lists of the Democratic Party, President of the International Campaign for Tibet and leading advocate for the International Criminal Court, the abolition of the death penalty, religious freedom and other prominent human rights campaigns.

 Personal life and education

 Matteo Mecacci was born in Florence, Italy on 21 February 1975.

 He studied international law in his hometown at the University of Florence.

-Together with his partner Barbara, an actress and film-maker, and stepson Tommaso, Mecacci lives in Impruneta, Italy.